Kingdom of Aksum: Decline

 Aksumite trade in the Red Sea likely suffered due to the Persian conquests in Egypt and Syria, followed by the defeats in Yemen.
 However, a more enduring impact occurred with the rise of Islam in the early seventh century and the expansion of the Rashidun Caliphate.
 Axum initially had good relations with its Islamic neighbours.
 In 615, for example, early Muslims from Mecca fleeing Qurayshi persecution traveled to Axum and were given refuge; this journey is known in Islamic history as the First Hijrah.
 In 630, Muhammad sent a naval expedition against suspected Abyssinian pirates, the Expedition of Alqammah bin Mujazziz.
 Trade with the Roman and Byzantine world came to a halt as the Arabs seized the eastern Roman provinces.
 Consequently, Aksum experienced a decline in prosperity due to increased isolation and eventually ceased production of coins in the early eighth century.
 The decline of Aksum contributed to the emergence of the nearby Islamic-influenced Harla Kingdom.

 The Islamic conquests were not solely responsible for the decline of Aksum.
-Another reason for the decline was the expansions of the Beja nomads.
+Another reason for the decline was the expansion of the Beja nomads.
 Due to the poverty of their country, many of them began to migrate into the northern Ethiopian plateau.
 At the end of the seventh century, a strong Beja tribe known as the Zanafaj entered the Eritrean plateau through the valley of Gash-Barka.
 They overran and pillaged much of the Eritrean highlands as Aksum could no longer maintain its sovereignty over the frontier.
 As a result, the connection to the Red Sea ports was lost.

 Around this same time, the Aksumite population was forced to go farther inland to the highlands for protection, abandoning Aksum as the capital.
 Arab writers of the time continued to describe Ethiopia (no longer referred to as Aksum) as an extensive and powerful state, though they had lost control of most of the coast and their tributaries.
 While land was lost in the north, it was gained in the south, and though Ethiopia was no longer an economic power, it still attracted Arab merchants.
 The capital was then moved south to a new location called Kubar.
 The Arab writer Ya'qubi was the first to describe the new Aksumite capital.
 The capital was probably located in southern Tigray or Angot; however, the exact location of this city is currently unknown.
 Famine is noted in Ethiopia in the ninth century.
 The Coptic patriarchs James (819–830) and Joseph (830–849) of Alexandria attribute Ethiopia's condition to war, plague, and inadequate rains.
 Under the reign of Degna Djan, during the ninth century, the empire kept expanding south, undertaking missionary activities south of Angot.